It’s hard to believe that Def Leppard’s song “Photograph” was an (unfinished) leftover track from the band’s High ‘n’ Dry album.

 They’re respectable efforts (though some versions are definitely better than others), but the original still reigns supreme.

-Decades after its release, Def Leppard’s version still crackles with energy and remains radio-friendly fresh.
+Decades after its release, Def Leppard’s version still crackles with energy and remains just as contemporary.

 DefLeppardReport.com ranks “Photograph” the #1 track on the Pyromania album.
-Here’s a snippet of what was said about the song:
+Here’s a snippet from the ranking: